-States may grant temporary exemptions from the standard if, for certain reasons (including cost), a system cannot comply on time.
+Exemptions potentially offer a source of compliance flexibility for small systems.
+States may grant temporary exemptions from a standard if, for certain reasons (including cost), a system cannot comply on time.
 The arsenic rule gives systems five years to comply with the new standard; an exemption allows another three years for qualified systems.
 Systems serving 3,300 or fewer persons may receive up to three additional 2-year extensions, for a total exemption duration of 9 years (a total of 14 years to achieve compliance).
 In the final rule, EPA noted that exemptions will be an important tool to help states address the number of systems needing financial assistance to comply with this rule and other SDWA rules (66 FR 6988).
 However, to grant an exemption, the law requires a state to hold a public hearing and make a finding that the extension will not result in an "unreasonable risk to health."
 Because the exemption process is complex, states have seldom granted them.
-State officials note that "unreasonable risk to health" has never been defined, and that states must make a separate finding for each system.
+State officials have noted that "unreasonable risk to health" has never been defined, and that states must make a separate finding for each system.
 Many states have indicated that they plan to grant few or no exemptions.

 Balancing Costs and Benefits.
-When proposing a rule, EPA must publish a determination as to whether or not the benefits of the standard justify the costs.
-If EPA determines that costs are not justified, then EPA may set the standard at the level that maximizes health risk reduction benefits at a cost that is justified by the benefits.
-EPA determined that the "feasible" arsenic level (for large systems) is 3 ppb, but that the benefits of that level would not justify the costs.
-Thus, EPA proposed a standard of 5 ppb.
-Also, EPA had proposed to require non-transient, non-community water systems (e.g., schools) only to monitor and report (as opposed to treating), largely because of costbenefit considerations.
+When proposing a rule, the EPA must publish a determination as to whether or not the benefits of the standard justify the costs.
+If the EPA determines that costs are not justified, then it may set the standard at the level that maximizes health risk reduction benefits at a cost that is justified by the benefits.
+The EPA determined that the "feasible" arsenic level (for large systems) was 3 ppb, but that the benefits of that level did not justify the costs.
+Thus, the EPA proposed a standard of 5 ppb.
+Also, the EPA proposed to require non-transient, non-community water systems (e.g., schools) only to monitor and report (as opposed to treating), largely because of costbenefit considerations.
 In setting the standard at 10 ppb, EPA cited SDWA, stating that this level "maximizes health risk reduction benefits at a cost that is justified by the benefits."
-EPA also applied the final rule to non-transient, non-community water systems.
+The EPA applied the final rule to schools and similar non-community systems.

 Anticipated Benefits and Costs.
-In the proposed rule, EPA noted the need for more research to address the scientific uncertainty regarding the health risks associated with arsenic ingestion; nonetheless, EPA estimated that the rule would generate a range of health benefits.
-In the final rule, EPA estimated that reducing the standard to 10 ppb could prevent roughly 19 to 31 bladder cancer cases and 5 to 8 bladder cancer deaths each year.
-EPA further estimated that the new standard could prevent 19 to 25 lung cancer cases and 16 to 22 lung cancer deaths each year.
-EPA estimated that the rule would provide numerous other cancer and non-cancer health benefits that were not quantifiable.
+In the proposed rule, the EPA noted the need for more research to address the scientific uncertainty regarding the health risks of arsenic ingestion; nonetheless, the EPA estimated that the rule would generate a range of health benefits.
+In the final rule, the Agency estimated that reducing the standard to 10 ppb could prevent roughly 19 to 31 bladder cancer cases and 5 to 8 bladder cancer deaths each year.
+The EPA further estimated that the new standard could prevent 19 to 25 lung cancer cases and 16 to 22 lung cancer deaths each year.
+The EPA estimated that the rule would provide numerous other cancer and non-cancer health benefits that were not quantifiable.

-Regarding the cost of meeting the 10 ppb standard, EPA estimated that for systems that serve fewer than 10,000 people, the average cost per household could range from \$38 to \$327 per year.
-Roughly 97% of the systems that are expected to exceed the standard are in this category, and most of these systems serve fewer than 500 people.
+Regarding the cost of meeting the 10 ppb standard, the EPA estimated that for systems that serve fewer than 10,000 people, the average cost per household could range from \$38 to \$327 per year.
+Roughly 97% of the systems that were expected to exceed the standard are in this category, and most of these systems serve fewer than 500 people.
 For larger systems, projects water cost increases range from \$0.86 to \$32 per household.
-EPA estimated the total national, annualized cost for the rule to be about \$181 million.
+The EPA estimated the total national, annualized cost for the rule to be about \$181 million.